 Syntax Description add Specifies the VLANs to be added to the current list. except Specifies all VLANs to be added to the current list, except the specified VLANs. remove Specifies the VLANs to be removed from the current list. vlan_list VLAN IDs of the allowed VLANs when the interface is in trunking mode.
 The range is from 1 to 4094, except for the VLANs reserved for internal use.
 Use a hyphen (-) to separate the beginning and ending IDs of a range of VLAN IDs; for example, 70-100.
 Use a comma (,) to separate individual VLAN IDs and ranges of VLAN IDs; for example, 20,70-100,142. all Specifies all VLANs to be added to the current list. none Specifies that no VLANs be added to the current list.
-Command History Virtual Ethernet int terface configuration mode Modification 5.1(3)N1(1) This command was introduced.
-Usage Guidelines Examples s not require a license. rs how to add VLANs to the list of allowed VLANs on a virtual Ethernet interface e terminal .nterface vethernet 1 # switchport trunk allowed vlan 5-15 switchport trunk native vlan switchport trunk native vlan vlan_ID no switchport trunk native vlan
+Command History Virtual Ethernet int merface configuration mode Modification • 6.0(2)N1(1) This command we introduced.
+Usage Guidelines Examples This command does not require a license.
+This example shows how to add VLANs to the list of allowed VLANs on a virtual Ethernet interfact trunk port: switch# configure terminal switch(config)# interface vethernet 1 switch(config-if)# switchport trunk allowed vlan 5-15 switch(config-if)# switchport trunk native vlan switchport trunk native vlan vlan_ID no switchport trunk native vlan